-- 294. The SSHD declared in Cm 6941 that "alcohol and tobacco account for more health problems and deaths than illicit drugs".
-Hardison submits that this is the relevant and established fact re promoting the Act's policy via s2(5).
-Yet by not seeking alcohol and tobacco control equally under the Act, Hardison is subject to unequal deprivation of liberty for his activities re equally or less harmful drugs.
+- 294. Hardison submits that the relevant and established fact re promoting the Act's policy via s2(5) is the SSHD's declaration in Cm 6941 that "alcohol and tobacco account for more health problems and deaths than illicit drugs".
+Yet, because the Act does not control alcohol and tobacco, Hardison is subject to unequal deprivation of liberty for his activities re equally or less risky drugs.
 This is an arbitrary abuse of power. - 295.
 In A & Ors v SSHD [2004] EWCA Civ 1123 at 248 Lord Justice Laws reminded us that: